vegetableman/vandal/readme.md

 - 🎮  Navigation Panel: A bottom panel with navigation buttons to zip through archived snapshots for a date or across the month.
 - 🕛 History Panel: Access your navigation history for a website.
 - 💡 Info Panel: Access your current navigation URL and redirection info.
 - 🔩 Resource Drawer: A drawer that you can toggle to view timestamp differences of resources such as images, scripts, etc. relative to the page.
-This drawer updates automaticaly based on URL.
+This drawer updates automatically based on URL.
 - ⌛ Historical View: Displays the snapshot of a website throughout the years.
 This feature is [experimental](https://github.com/vegetableman/vandal/issues/1) ⚠️.

 ## Limitations